Bridgeconn/vachan-api/README.md

 ## Implementation Details

 Implemented Using
-- Python 3.7.5
+- Python 3.10.6
 - Fastapi framework
 - Postgresql Database
-- Ory Kratos
+- Ory Kratos for Authentication
+- Redis for caching and job queueing
-- Usfm-grammar node library
+- Usfm-grammar

 ## Start App (with docker)